rayenamer/businessjobfair/README.txt

+Got it!
+Let’s simplify the formatting and ensure it’s fully compatible with GitHub’s Markdown renderer.
+I’ll remove any unsupported emojis or symbols and stick to basic Markdown syntax while keeping it visually clean and professional.

+Here’s the updated version:

+---

-## Job Fair Website
+# Job Fair Website

 Welcome to the **Job Fair Website** project!
 This platform was developed during my time with AIESEC to bridge the gap between job seekers and employers.
 It provides essential information about the event, participating companies, and opportunities for networking.
-Let’s dive in! 🚀

 ---

-## 🛠️ Technologies Used
+## Technologies Used

 - **HTML**
 - **CSS**